-Naturopathic Health Care service in Bennington, VT and Delmar, NY; Naturopathic Doctor, Homeopathy
+Naturopathic Health Care in Bennington, VT and Delmar, NY; Licensed Naturopathic Doctor, Homeopathy

 My interest in the healing arts began at an early age.
 As a young girl, I spent many an hour with my great grandmother, tending to her aches and pains with medicated balms and soothing words, delighted to provide her a bit of comfort.